London Shell Co. | Candlelit Canal Cruises

 Whatever floats your boat.

-NOTE: London Shell Co. is open for static lunches from 12pm–2.30pm, and cruising dinners from 7pm–10.30pm – you can book both right HERE.
+NOTE: London Shell Co. is open for cruising dinners from Wed-Sat, and cruising lunches on Fri-Sun.
+You can find out more, and book lunch or dinner right HERE.